 The Council is responsible for shaping the direction and strategies for AIR's diversity goals and includes representatives from across the organization.
 Learn more about the AIR Diversity & Inclusion Council and its important work in Diversity in Action Magazine.

 Council Vice Chair

 As an organization, we are committed to meeting federal and state regulatory mandates and to ensuring nondiscrimination based on race, color, national origin, gender, disability, veteran status, sexual orientation, gender identity and expression, marital status, age, religion or creed.

-If you need a reasonable accommodation for any part of the employment process due to a physical or mental disability, please email Scott Gruchy or call (202) 403-6848.
+ACCESSIBILITY NOTICE: If you need a reasonable accommodation for any part of the employment process due to a disability, please send an email to Taliba Boone at firstname.lastname@example.org or call (202) 403-5000.